-When operations are taking place in woodlands confirmed as having either Phytophthora ramorum and/or P. kernoviae, best practice should incorporate general hygiene precautions.
+When operations are taking place in woodlands confirmed as having either Phytophthora ramorum and/or P. kernoviae, best practice includes general hygiene precautions.
 This applies to all potentially damaging pests and diseases.

-- Ensure staff are aware of the guidance here.
+- Ensure staff are aware of this guidance

-- Carry the recommended bio-security equipment when visiting infected woodland.
+- Carry recommended bio-security equipment when visiting infected woodland.

-- Any operator who, during the course of any forest operation, comes into contact with infected larch or rhododendron should ensure that before leaving the site, footwear, tools, equipment, plant and machinery are free from any soil and plant debris.
+- If you come into contact with infected larch or rhododendron ensure that before leaving the site, footwear, tools, equipment, plant and machinery are free from any soil and plant debris.
 Because this is common practice when moving machinery from site to site via main roads, it is suggested that it is also extended to all movements of plant, machinery tools and equipment within the forest boundary.
 This should be achieved by simple brushing to remove as much soil and plant debris as is reasonably practicable.